While the 2010s may be remembered as a decade of political turmoil, it should be remembered as the decade of the smartphone.

 Leap of Faith

-The real death knell for the touchscreen was the BlackBerry Leap.
+The real death knell for the keyboard was the BlackBerry Leap.
 BlackBerry had previously been the got-to phone brand for busy office workers, who were able to email on the go with the company’s signature physical keyboards and relatively big screens.

 However, successive iPhones and Samsung Galaxy Note-series phones proved that touchscreens were as just as tactile as keyboards.
 By 2015, even BlackBerry could see the writing on the wall – the touchscreen was king.